Janavi-S05/ChronicleHub/README.md

 - Secure Authentication: Access tokens are used for user authentication and authorization.

 # Technologies Used
-Backend: Node.js, Express
+Backend: Node.js, Express /
-Database: MongoDB
+Database: MongoDB /
-Authentication: JWT (JSON Web Tokens)
+Authentication: JWT (JSON Web Tokens) /
-Frontend: React (for future integration)
+Frontend: React (for future integration) /

+# Getting Started
 1. Clone the repository: git clone <repository_url>
 2. Install dependencies: npm install
 3. Set up environment variables: Create a .env file with the necessary configurations such as MongoDB URI, JWT_SECRET, and other related variables.